AntonPot/challenge-internal-grape-marko/Readme.md

 curl http://localhost:3000/accesses -H 'Authentication: Token ACTUAL_TOKEN_HERE'
 ```

-In the sucecss scenario this should return `200 OK` with:
+In the success scenario this should return `200 OK` with:

 ```
 {